isomerpages/sla-asean-grp/_events/Vietnam.md

 description: ""
 ---
 <h2>National Conference on GIS Application</h2>
-<p>The National Conference on GIS Application was held at the Vietnam National
-University of Agriculture, with the theme “GIS Application: Digital transformation in natural resource and environmental management”.</p>
+<p>Can Tho University will host the 2024 edition of the conference with the
-<p>The major objective is to create a symposium for scientists, managers,
+theme "Technology Solutions for Sustainable Resource Management and Development."The primary objective of this year's conference is to create a platform for scientists, managers, and stakeholders to exchange research achievements and experience in the application of GIS and remote sensing technology.
-and stakeholders to exchange research achievements and applications of GIS and remote sensing technology in a variety of related domains such as managing environment and natural resources, monitoring and reducing damage caused by natural disasters in order to propose research and development orientations for GIS and remote sensing technology in the future.
-In addition, the annual conference also provides an occasion to develop networks as well as expand research and education cooperation with domestic and foreign partners.</p>
+These applications span various domains, including environmental and natural resource management, as well as monitoring and mitigating damage caused by natural disasters.
+The conference aims to propose future research and development directions for GIS and remote sensing technology.
+Additionally, this annual conference provides an opportunity to develop networks and expand research and educational cooperation with both national and international partners.</p>
-<p><a href="https://gis23.vnua.edu.vn/en/homepage" rel="noopener noreferrer nofollow" target="_blank">Find out more</a>
+<p><a href="https://gis2024.ctu.edu.vn/en/" rel="noopener noreferrer nofollow" target="_blank">Find out more</a>
 </p>
 <p></p>